Cyber Security Body of Knowledge (CyBOK) Training Course

 Identity and Access Management with Okta

-- Configure, integrate, and manage Okta.
+- Configuring, integrating, and managing Okta.

-- Integrate Okta into an existing application.
+- Integrating Okta into existing applications.

-- Implement security with multi-factor authentication.
+- Enhancing security through multi-factor authentication.

 OpenLDAP Workshop